savaslabs/savaslabs.github.io/_posts/2019-10-11-storybook-pt-1.md

 **Challenges**

 We’d love to say that everything has been easy and flawless, but you wouldn’t believe us anyway.
-There have definitely been some challenges along the way.
+There have been some challenges along the way.

 First, we seem to continually be refactoring component files to be _more_ flexible and reusable as we continue to find use cases for them.
-We focused heavily on creating paragraph types in Storybook, but as we build others section of our sites, we realize the shared styles and functionality can expand even further.
+We focused heavily on creating paragraph types in Storybook, but as we build other sections of our sites, we realize the shared styles and functionality can expand even further.

 Along the same lines, finding the right balance on how to break everything down within the paradigm of atomic design is a challenge.
 I have found that some things that began as an “organism” should more realistically be considered “molecules”.